Metric uniformization of morphisms of Berkovich curves: Profile function and higher ramification

-\begin{rem} (i) Although the Herbrand's function and the upper indexing are defined for any Galois extension $L/K$, they are really meaningful only when some restrictions on $L/K$ are imposed, see Section~\ref{almsec} below.
-In this case, the Herbrand's function is transitive in towers and the upper indexed filtration is compatible with passing to the quotients of $G$.
-The latter properties are the main motivation for introducing $\varphi_{L/K}$ and the shifted filtration.
+\begin{rem} (i) Although the Herbrand function and the upper indexing are defined for any Galois extension $L/K$, they are really meaningful only when some restrictions on $L/K$ are imposed, see Section~\ref{almsec} below.
+In this case, the Herbrand function is transitive in towers and the upper indexed filtration is compatible with passing to the quotients of $G$.
+The latter properties are (classically) the main motivation for introducing $\varphi_{L/K}$ and the shifted filtration.

 (ii) As explained in \cite[Ch.
 IV, Remarks~3]{locfield}, the natural group where lower indexes live is $|L^\times|^\bfQ$ while the natural group where upper indexes live is $|K^\times|^\bfQ$, so $\varphi_{L/K}$ can be naturally viewed as a piecewise monomial map between ordered monoids $|\Lcirc|^\bfQ\to|\Kcirc|^\bfQ$.
 Moreover, this is the only definition making sense for general valued fields, especially of height larger than one.
 This interpretation also agrees with the fact that the lower indexing is compatible with passing to subgroups of $G$ while (in good cases) the upper indexing is compatible with quotients.
 In addition, it illustrates the similarity between $\varphi_{L/K}$ and the profile functions. \end{rem}